 Candidates for this position should have at least a High School Diploma, be 21 years of age at time of employment, and possess a valid driver’s license.
-Prior experience as a 911 dispatcher is preferred but not required.
+Prior experience as a 911 dispatcher is preferred but not required for full time positions.

 An application may be obtained from the Town Manager’s office or can be downloaded here:

-A Telecommunicator Dispatcher shall carry out policies and procedures relating to all phases of public safety dispatching.
+A Telecommunicator Dispatcher shall carry out policies and procedures relating to all phases of public safety dispatching for police and emergency medical services.
 Telecommunicator Dispatchers operate the Communications Center without assistance for extended periods of time and require extensive radio training.

-This position requires certification in CPR, Emergency Medical Dispatching and MA/NCIC System Operations.
+This position requires successful certification in CPR, Emergency Medical Dispatching and MA/NCIC System Operations.

 Essential Duties and Responsibilities: